Ttesori/app-footsteps/notes.md

+## 5/23/2022

+- Began working on mobile styling, beginning with hikes list.

 ## 3/9/2022

 - WOrked on trying to figure out why I was having issues with fetch being in context and after spending several hours on it, I decided to let it go and worry about code optimization another time.
 Instead I prepped the code for styling; added a layout component and created variables for fonts and colors.